mfurqaan31/PDF-tools_gui/README.md

 in split_pdf, img_to_pdf everything must be in center and fixed gui window like in merge pdf inshort all progs must have fixed window geometry.

 Do this quickly and host it

+all the buttons in the codes must be of same size